fstarnaud/ozp-documentation-wiki/Iteration-33.md

 * Track when app is launched in a new tab or webtop

 ### UI/UX
-* Support on-going development
+ * Support ongoing development
  * Set up docker for LESS>SASS conversion
  * Fix responsive merge issues on new Listings Management Table View PR / HUD PR
+ * Support ozp-help styling

 ## Roadblocks